dlsirna/8puzzleAstar/README.md

 # 8puzzleAstar
-Solving an N by N 8 puzzle using A Star search agorithm and a decision tree
+Solving an N by N 8 puzzle using A Star search agorithm, priority queue and a tree.

 Input: N = board size